 3) Not in conflict with a constitutional provision or statute.

-For a full explanation of the home rule principal, please see Chapter 3 of the 2015 City Officials Legal Handbook.
+For a full explanation of the home rule principal, please see the City Officials Legal Handbook.